GJEL Accident Attorneys is an award-winning California Brain injury law firm.

 The CDC lists these events as the most common causes of traumatic brain injuries:

 ● Falls (40%).
-Falls leading to a brain injury could take place at a location that is not well cared for, such a business with trash or liquid on the ground or at a place where handrails are missing.
+Falls leading to a brain injury could take place at a location that is not well cared for, such as a business with trash or liquid on the ground or at a place where handrails are missing.
 Falls could also take place at a nursing home that does not have adequate staffing.

 ● Struck by/against an object (15.5%).
 Brain injuries sustained after being struck by something could happen while playing contact sports such as football or boxing.
 Workplace and military accidents could also involve being struck.